Joshmyles/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-0x13.
+# 0x13.
 JavaScript - Objects, Scopes and Closures

+## Resources : Read or watch:

+JavaScript object basics
+Object-oriented JavaScript (read all examples!)
+Class - ES6
+super - ES6
+extends - ES6
+Object prototypes
+Inheritance in JavaScript
+Closures
+this/self
+Modern JS

+## Learning Objectives

+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-General
+## General

 Why JavaScript programming is amazing
 How to create an object in JavaScript
 What this means